mullin-jason/react-portfolio/README.md

 # Description

 This project was coded in react using React-MDL components.
 At the time of development I was just relatively new with react so this project followed tutorials from Paul Hanna.
-I followed along and made changes where I saw necessary to make this project my own. under the credits section below.
+I followed along and made changes where I saw necessary to make this project my own.

 # Installation